 • O’Cahan Castle

-The park is also home to the original site of the famous O’Cahan’s Castle.
+In addition, the park is home to the original site of the famous O’Cahan’s Castle.
 The O’Cahan clan ruled the Roe Valley freely from 1122 until 1260 when they were defeated by the Normans.
-Sadly, they did only regained power over a hundred years later.
+Sadly, they did only regain power over a hundred years later.

 Did you know?

 Roe Valley Country Park hosted a Dracula film